Group of motorbike riders on a chain ferry

 • Meet at checkpoints – Have planned stops for checking in and regrouping.

-The buddy system is a great way to keep group rides safe, enjoyable, and organised, ensuring that no one gets lost or left behind!
+The buddy system is a great way to keep group rides safe, enjoyable, and organised.
+No one gets lost or left behind!